open-quantum-safe/www/faq.md

 ### How can I use post-quantum cryptography in &lt;my favourite programming language&gt;?

 Our [liboqs](https://github.com/open-quantum-safe/liboqs/) project is a C language library with support for many post-quantum algorithms.
 We have thin wrappers that provide bindings for these algorithms in many languages, including [C++](https://github.com/open-quantum-safe/liboqs-cpp/), [Go](https://github.com/open-quantum-safe/liboqs-go), [Java](https://github.com/open-quantum-safe/liboqs-java/), [.NET](https://github.com/open-quantum-safe/liboqs-dotnet/), [Python](https://github.com/open-quantum-safe/liboqs-python/), and [Rust](https://github.com/open-quantum-safe/liboqs-rust/).
-Note that these language wrappers only expose the basic algorithm APIs for directly calling; they do not integrate the PQ algorithms into higher level cryptographic APIs of the language (for example, liboqs-java let's you directly call the key generation, sign, and verify algorithms of a PQ signature scheme, but does not add support for PQ algorithms to Java's X.509 layer or Java's TLS layer.)
+Note that these language wrappers only expose the basic algorithm APIs for directly calling; they do not integrate the PQ algorithms into higher level cryptographic APIs of the language (for example, liboqs-java and liboqs-python lets you directly call the key generation, sign, and verify algorithms of a PQ signature scheme, but does not add support for PQ algorithms to Java or Python's X.509 layer or TLS layer.)

 ### How can I use post-quantum cryptography on my website and in my web browser?